 The Sinking Fund is used to account for the lease payment from the County and the related payments on the 2005 lease revenue refunding bonds.
+The bonds were called and the Sinking Fund was closed during the current year.

 d.
 Measurement Focus, Basis of Accounting and Financial Statement Presentation